SiyiP/med-linked-blog-starter-md/Hematology Oncology (block 9)/-SFP Red Blood Cells I Laboratory Investigation & Classification of Anemias, RBC Production_Rinker.md

 			- strong association between kids and this
 		- B6 def, inherited, can also be myelodysplastic syndrome
 		- dimorphic rbc population - some normochromic and normocytic and others hypochromic, microcytic
-		- **we see pappenheimer bodies** - see them without a stain like howell jolly bodies, but are diff bc **not as dark purple and round - irregularly shaped and made up of iron**
+		- ==**we see pappenheimer bodies** in sideroblastic anemia - have a lot of iron== - see them without a stain like howell jolly bodies, but are diff bc **not as dark purple and round - irregularly shaped and made up of iron**
 		- basophilic stippling seen
 		- DX: bone marrow biopsy to look for ringed sideroblasts and maturing RBC